tymyrddin/scripts-network/shells/README.md

 ## TCP Proxy

-There are many reasons to have a [TCP proxy](proxy.py) in our tool belt: forwarding traffic to bounce from host to host, or for assessing network-based software.
+There are many reasons to have a [tcp_proxy.py](tcp_proxy.py) in our tool belt: forwarding traffic to bounce from host to host, or for assessing network-based software.

     usage: proxy.py [-h] [-c CLIENT] [-o CLIENTPORT] -t TARGET -p TARGETPORT [-r RECEIVE_FIRST]